A glimpse into how artists across the ages have tried to depict the undepictable events at Mt. Sinai...

 Given the ambiguous nature of these particular words, it seems no wonder that artists over the centuries who wanted to draw the scene largely focused on concepts and imagery that would be a bit easier to convey.

-In celebrating Shavuot – the Festival of the Giving of the Torah – here are a few depictions from the National Library of Israel collections, ranging from the sublime to the (all but) ridiculous…
+Here are a few depictions from the National Library of Israel collections, ranging from the sublime to the (all but) ridiculous…

 Let’s start with the sublime…